1,000+ Opportunities

 Describe the project in detail and how the proposed project will address the impact indicated, including a breakdown of the proposed scope of work sufficiently detailed for the review team to understand steps required for completion

-Based on current listing details, eligibility includes: Municipal governments (cities and towns), regional governmental entities, district attorneys' offices, county sheriffs' departments, workforce boards, planning commissions, colleges/universities, and state agencies located near Massachusetts gaming facilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipal governments (cities and towns), regional governmental entities, district attorneys' offices, county sheriffs' departments, workforce boards, planning commissions, colleges/universities, and state agencies located near Massachusetts gaming facilities.
+Confirm the full requirements in the official notice before applying.